ongov/Digital-Service-Standard/README.md

 At a minimum:

-* understand the steps users take to complete their goal and how your service fits
+* meet with other channel service providers to understand the steps users take to complete their goal and how your service fits
 * ensure prototypes incorporate the end-to-end user experience
 * show the results of research and usability testing and how these will